-In the past two decades, shear walls became an important part of high rise buildings.
+In the past two decades, shear walls became an important part of high-rise buildings.
 As a part of an earthquake building design, these walls are provided in building plans to reduce lateral displacements under earthquake loads.

-Shear walls are mainly used
+These walls are mainly used

 1. To resist lateral loads of earthquake and wind.

 2. To resist gravity or vertical loads due to its self-weight and other living or moving loads.

 3. To resist shear as well as uplift forces on the building.

 4. To enhance the strength and stability of a structure.

 5. To provide adequate stiffness to the structure.

 Location Of Shear Wall

 There are mainly two arrangements; one is placed at the edges of the building which could be either plane or flanged shape.
 The other is placed inside the building in the shape of core walls or channel sections.